WindhoverLabs/auto-yamcs/README.md

 2. Clone the repo and update the submodules:

 ```
+cd ..
 git clone https://github.com/WindhoverLabs/auto-yamcs.git
 cd  auto-yamcs
 git submodule update --init
 ```

-After cloning `airliner` and `auto-yamcs` be sure that you have the following structure:
+After cloning `airliner` and `auto-yamcs` be sure that you have the following directory structure:

 ```